pkuntong/gift-tracker/README.md

 # Gift Tracker

-A modern web application to help you manage gift-giving occasions and track your gift ideas.
+A modern web application to help you manage gift-giving occasions and track your gift ideas, integrated with Firebase for backend services.

 ## Features

 - 🎁 Track gift ideas for friends and family
 - 📅 Manage upcoming gift-giving occasions
-- 👤 User authentication and profile management
+- 👤 User authentication and profile management with Firebase Auth
+- 🔥 Real-time data synchronization with Firestore
 - 💳 Secure payment processing with Stripe
 - 📱 Responsive design for all devices